 If you sell with Xome, your pool of potential buyers is limited to Xome users.
 Since home price is driven by competition, that means your sale price will likely be lower than it would’ve been if you’d pursued a conventional sale.

 Buyers always want a lower price, of course, but this downward pressure will be even more pronounced in a Xome sale because they’re paying 5% commission, plus a 1% service fee.
 Essentially, it’s highly likely they’ll try to recover some of that 6% through price negotiations.

 In fact, there are some Better Business Bureau complaints about Xome that specifically mention sellers who ended up getting stuck with paying some or all of the commission, after this was negotiated between the agents.
 Let’s look at some of those Xome reviews in the next section.

 Pro tip: Xome isn’t the only way for buyers and sellers to save money.
-We’ve partnered with Clever Real Estate to offer top-rated, full-service agents that will sell your home for 1% or a $3000 flat fee.
+We’ve partnered with Clever Real Estate to offer top-rated, full-service agents that will sell your home for 1.5%.

 Xome Reviews (and Complaints)

 Xome has somewhat mixed reviews online, with a B- grade from the Better Business Bureau, and a rating of 3 out of 5 stars at review site Highya.
 Let’s survey some real Xome reviews to see if any patterns emerge.

 A Seller Gets Stuck with Commission